REPORT

 Uchino would like to continue to provide customers with better towels in terms of both price and quality, regardless of where they are produced, both domestically and overseas.
 To that end, we want our customers to be able to choose the best towel for themselves based on accurate information.

-This report was about "the efforts of the production area betting on recovery", and I understand the gist of it, but I felt that it was biased overall and lacked fairness, emphasizing the superiority of the production area and the products too much.
-In particular, the part that emphasized only the fact that towels imported from China are "cheap", and the part that described Imabari towels as "good absorbency because they do not use fabric softener" are likely to mislead customers and lead them in the wrong direction.
-In addition, I was also suspicious of the fact that the report emphasized only one aspect of the absorbency standard, which is not actually that strict, by calling it the "1-second rule", which includes the exception of "accepting towels after one wash", and asserted that other aspects are "high quality" without disclosing objective information, and that it only emphasized the superiority of Imabari towels without mentioning at all the Osaka production area (Senshu), which produces about half of Japan's towels and is said to be comparable in quality to Imabari towels.
+In particular, the parts that emphasize only the "low price" of towels imported from China, and the parts that describe Imabari towels as "highly absorbent because they do not use fabric softener" are likely to mislead customers and lead them in the wrong direction.
+I also found it questionable that the article emphasizes only one aspect of the absorbency standard, which is not actually that strict, by calling it the "1-second rule" and adding the special exception of "accepting towels even after one wash," and asserts that other aspects are "high quality" without disclosing objective information, and that it emphasizes only the superiority of Imabari towels without mentioning anything about Osaka (Senshu), which produces about half of Japan's towels and is said to be comparable in quality to Imabari towels.

-Towels are industrial products, and unlike agricultural and livestock products, the climate and environment of the production area do not generally affect their quality.
-In particular, in Japan, the main raw material, cotton, is almost 100% imported from cotton-producing countries, and in most cases, industrial water and groundwater are used in combination.
-In the Japanese towel manufacturing process, water is adjusted to certain conditions before use, so water quality does not improve quality.
-What determines towel quality are technology, equipment, and production management, and these are considered to be fundamentally the same regardless of where they are made.
-Because towels are such products, when considering "supplying high-quality products cheaply (at a reasonable price)," it is rational to produce them in a consistent manner in a place closer to the source of the raw materials and where labor costs are lower, and this is a major trend worldwide.
+Towels are industrial products, and unlike agricultural and livestock products, it is generally believed that the climate and environment of the production area does not affect their quality.
+Particularly in Japan, where cotton, the main raw material, is imported almost 100% from cotton-producing countries, and in most cases, industrial water and groundwater are used in combination.
+In Japan's towel manufacturing process, water is adjusted to certain conditions before use, so water quality does not improve quality.
+What determines towel quality are the technology, equipment, and production management, and this is generally believed to be the same no matter where the towel is made.

 Below is the narration excerpted from actual news reports and our views on the matter.